 I have also been adding assignments to the classroom.
 I have been creating some interactive digital activities for my students to try out and they are loving them!
 I have them created in Powerpoint, Google Slides and PDF form.
 The great thing about Google Slides is it is so easy to use with the Google Classroom and Chromebooks.
-I have made an animal classification activity for them to do as well and language arts and math activities.
-Look for more soon!

 Create an Announcement